Year 4 2024 - 2025

 Art and DT.jpg

-In DT, the children will be designing and crafting medieval-style money purses, considering and testing different materials, shapes, and production methods before making something both practical and decorative.
+In DT, the children will be designing and crafting money containers, considering and testing different materials and shapes to make something both practical and decorative.

 PE.jpg